Orlando police search for motive after Halloween shootings left 2 dead in crowded nightlife district. Here’s what we know

 By Paradise Afshar, Andy Rose, Ashley R. Williams and Dalia Faheid, CNN

-(CNN) — Orlando police are searching for a motive as they investigate a pair of overnight shootings that left two people dead and wounded six others while tens of thousands celebrated Halloween downtown.
+(CNN) — Orlando police are still searching Saturday for a motive in two shootings that left two people dead and wounded eight others while thousands celebrated Halloween early Friday morning.

-A 17-year-old suspect has been charged with two counts of first-degree murder with a firearm and six counts of attempted first-degree murder with a firearm, Orlando Police announced.
+Police said they charged a 17-year-old male with two counts of first-degree murder with a firearm and six counts of attempted first-degree murder with a firearm.

+A 19-year-old man and a 25-year-old man were killed.
+The injured victims were 18 to 39, police said.

 The suspect opened fire in the first location before running away with the crowd, Police Chief Eric Smith said, citing footage of the first shooting.
 At a second location, police took down the suspect moments after he opened fire, the video showed.